Are You Counting On YouTube Monetization Money? Don’t Make This Common Mistake That Can Make Your Earnings Go To Someone Else!

 It could be you getting your the music from the wrong place.
 Internet is filed with “free” music.
 Sadly, lots of it ended up “free” with no consent from the copyright owners.

-Did you receive a copyright claim for using my music?
+Did you receive a copyright claim for using my music on YouTube?

 Do not dispute the claim with YouTube!
 It will take a considerable time and I can remove it much quicker, normally on the same day I receive your message.